Back to blog

 What are longevity biomarkers?

-They are objective measurements — from blood, physical performance or epigenetics — that predict healthy lifespan (healthspan) more accurately than chronological age.
-They include tests such as VO₂max, HbA1c, inflammation markers, lipid profile and body composition, among others.
+They are objective measurements — from blood, physical performance or epigenetics — that help estimate risk, functional reserve and healthspan trajectory better than chronological age alone.
+They include blood pressure, VO₂max, HbA1c, inflammatory markers, lipid profile, kidney/liver function and body composition, among others.

 What is the most important biomarker for longevity?